DuckTapeKiller/Brutalist/README.md

 * **Immersive Banners:** The banner now spans the entire width of the window, reaching all the way up to the tab header (removing the top margins).
 * **Adjustable Height:** You can now control exactly how tall the banner is directly via Style Settings.
 * **ard Positioning:** You can control the vertical offset of your dashboard cards.
 Pull them up to overlap the banner or push them down below it.
 * **Transparency Control:** If you choose to overlap your cards with the banner, you can now adjust their transparency level in Style Settings.
-This creates a "frosted glass" effect, keeping the text readable while revealing the image behind it.
+This creates a “frosted glass” effect, keeping the text readable while revealing the image behind it.
 To add a banner, simply use:

 ```yaml